Context-Aware Semantic Segmentation via Stage-Wise Attention: Method

 \subsection{Decoder and prediction heads}

-We adopt UPerNet~\cite{upernet} as the HR decoder, where stage features $\{\tilde X^{\mathrm{HR}}_s\}_{s=1}^4$ are fused by a Feature Pyramid Network (FPN) with a Pyramid Pooling Module (PPM) then classified by the Head.
-A LR decoder mirrors the same structure and is used only during training for auxiliary supervision, it is removed at inference.
+We consider two decoder variants for the HR branch: UPerNet~\cite{upernet} and SegFormer~\cite{segformer}.
+In the default setting, we adopt UPerNet, where stage features $\{\tilde X^{\mathrm{HR}}_s\}_{s=1}^4$ are fused by a Feature Pyramid Network (FPN) with a Pyramid Pooling Module (PPM) and then classified by the head.
+We also evaluate a SegFormer decoder on top of the same HR features.
+A LR decoder mirrors the same structure and is used only during training for auxiliary supervision; it can be removed at inference.